 Any food or inedible parts of food that are thrown away.
 Avoidable food waste is food that could have been eaten but is either no longer wanted or has gone past its sell-by-date.
 Unavoidable food waste is food that could never be eaten, such as eggshells or tea bags.

-How to reduce food waste
+Learn about how to reduce food waste.

 Fossil fuels